jonathanolson/slither/notes/patterns.md

   -
   - PatternRule should have input, output, but also MINIMAL_MATCH_INPUT?
   -
+  - Highlander implies BLACK EXIT EDGE PATTERNS - we have based things off of the wrong patterns.
+    - THIS might need edges not connected to faces?
+More general
+  -
   - Show embeddings, so we can do rule stuff?
   -
   - Database of rules: